Non-Fiction Editing For Self-Publishers

 Where an editorial assessment is a condition report, a developmental edit is a full structural survey.
 It looks closer at the structure of the writing, if the story is soundly held together, and effectively fit for purpose.

-A developmental edit is similar to an editorial assessment but digs deeper, closely analysing your storytelling, checking for clarity of message, if main points are effectively conveyed, if there are missing arguments or loose threads (what we call holes), and overall, if it is suited to the market and target reader.
+A developmental edit is similar to an editorial assessment but digs deeper, closely analysing your storytelling, checking for clarity of message, if main points are effectively conveyed, if there are missing arguments or loose threads (or holes), and overall, if it is suited to the market and target reader.

 A developmental edit will also highlight where you need to cut back on repetition or rambling of thought, and if information should be included to ‘tighten’ points made.